See our Learn more page for a preview of the updated Sentinel experience

 - The new print edition of the Sentinel includes concise editorials and testimonies of healing starting on the cover page to get directly to the heart of how Christian Science transforms thoughts and lives.
 Inside, the layout is clear, simple, and easy to read, and includes Quick Response (QR) codes to access special online content.
 If you’re a regular Sentinel reader, you’ll see many familiar features, including articles for teens or kids, and the Bible Lens—now with a fresh look.
 New columns, such as Glimpses of Truth, Healing Snapshots, and Signs of the Times, will also be featured periodically.

 - The new digital edition of the Sentinel gives timely responses to humanity’s current needs with online articles and podcasts—to support your prayerful response more immediately.
 You can also sign up to receive notifications that let you know when new content is available.
 You can easily find the current week’s issue and scan the contents for what you want to listen to or read on any digital device.
 The user-friendly digital interface makes sharing something you saw in print easier than ever before.
-And you can listen to Sentinel Watch, the latest articles, and online exclusives, or play an entire Sentinel issue continuously—anytime, anywhere.
+And you can listen to Sentinel Watch, featured web-first articles, and the latest accounts of spiritual healing, or play an entire Sentinel issue continuously—anytime, anywhere.

 What are the key features of the updated Sentinel?